kimbjerge/few-shot-novelty/README.md

 The problem addressed with this research is to solve the extended few-shot learning problem with queries of images of both known and unknown images.
 A support set contains N classes with each K shots of images and a query set that contains Q images to be classified as classes inside or outside of the support set.
 An image in the query set that does not belong to any of the N classes in the support should be detected as a novelty.

-## easy-few-shot-learning
+## Python environment installations

-Install the Python requirements as specified in dev_requirements.txt.
+Install the Python libraries as specified in dev_requirements.txt.

+The easy-few-shot-learning (easyfsl) framework has been used to boost our experiments with few-shot image classification.
+The framework contains libraries for 11 few-shot learning methods, support and query data and modules for resnet12 backend and episodic training.

-Install the Python library easyfsl "pip install easyfsl" or use the Github:
+Install the Python library easyfsl "pip install easyfsl" or use the GitHub:

 https://github.com/sicara/easy-few-shot-learning